-Discussion of FY 2010 Results: The Department achieved unprecedented results during FY 2010 in dismantling and disrupting CPOT-linked drug trafficking organizations.
-The Department dismantled 176 CPOT-linked organizations in FY 2010, exceeding its target by 18%.
-This is a 23% increase over the 143 dismantled in FY 2009, the highest number reported prior to FY 2010.
-The Department disrupted 365 CPOT-linked organizations in FY 2010, exceeding its target by 30%.
-This is a 33% increase over the 274 reported in FY 2009 and a 22% increase over the 299 reported in FY 2008, the highest number reported prior to FY 2010.
+Discussion of FY 2011 Results: The Department achieved unprecedented results during FY 2011 in dismantling and disrupting CPOT-linked drug trafficking organizations.
+The Department dismantled 195 CPOT-linked organizations in FY 2011, exceeding its target by 24 percent.
+This is a 7 percent increase over the 182 dismantled in FY 2010.
+The Department disrupted 408 CPOT-linked organizations in FY 2011, exceeding its target by 28 percent.
+This is an 11 percent increase over the 367 reported in FY 2010 and a 48 percent increase over the 276 reported in FY 2009.